hanami/guides/content/v2.0/views/overview.md

 <p><img src="/v2.0/views/welcome-to-bookshelf.png" alt="Welcome to Bookshelf" class="img-responsive"></p>

-### Rendering views explicitly
+### Automatic view rendering

+By convention, Hanami actions will automatically render a corresponding view.

+For instance, a `Books::Index` (`app/actions/books/index.rb`) action will render a `Books::Index` view (`app/views/books/index.rb`), should one exist.
+A `Pages::Contact` action will render a `Pages::Contact` view, and so on.

+### Explicit view rendering

-Should we choose, we can also make the connection between the action and the view explicit rather than automatic.
+Should you choose, you can make the connection between the action and the view explicit rather than automatic.

-To do this, we include the home show view via Hanami's Deps mixin and pass it to the `#render` method of the response object.
+To do this, use the Deps mixin to pass a view object to the `#render` method of the response object.
+This will assign the result of the view rendering to the body of the outgoing response.

 ```ruby
 # app/actions/home/show.rb